pomerium/pomerium/docs/docs/upgrading.md

 #### Tracing

-- Jaeger tracing support is no longer end-to-end in the proxy service.
+- Jaeger tracing support is no longer end-to-end in the Proxy service.
 We recommend updating to the Zipkin provider for proper tracing support.
 Jaeger will continue to work but will not have coverage in the data plane.
 - Option `tracing_debug` is no longer supported.
 Use `tracing_sampling_rate` instead.
 [Details](https://www.pomerium.io/configuration/#shared-tracing-settings).

 #### Metrics